United Beekeepers of Alberta

 spirit of the original Alberta Beekeepers Association.
 The

-United Beekeepers of Alberta Council (UBAC) is the result.
+United Beekeepers of Alberta (UBA) is the result.

-The UBAC is a work in progress.
+The UBA is a work in progress.
 The eventual structure and

 details are still under open discussion, but it is expected that

-the Council will provide a voice for every Alberta beekeeper,
+the group will provide a voice for every Alberta beekeeper,

 including commercial, sideline, and hobbyist.